badeand/badenvision/doc/protocol.md

 ### Adding a client

 Each active user gets a virtual object (e.g. specific a ball).
 There is a finite number of virtual objects registered in the system.
 Each available object has an ID.
 An object can only be used by one user at the time.
-In the exampels below each ball is given the name of its color (red, green, blue and so on), but any name/ id can be used.
+In the examples below each ball is given the name of its color (red, green, blue and so on), but any name/ id can be used.

 #### Format